What Social Workers Do

 Most social workers are employed full time.
 They sometimes work evenings, weekends, and holidays to see clients or attend meetings, and they may be on call.

 Social workers typically need a bachelor’s or master’s degree in social work from a program accredited by the Council on Social Work Education.
 They also may need a license; specific requirements vary by state.

 Clinical social workers need a master’s degree, supervised clinical experience, and a license from the state in which they practice.

 Education and Training

-Clinical positions require a master’s degree in social work (MSW), which generally takes 2 years to complete.
-MSW programs prepare students for work in their chosen specialty by developing clinical assessment and management skills.
-All programs require students to complete a supervised practicum or an internship.
+Clinical social workers typically need a master’s degree in social work (MSW).
+These programs prepare students for work in their chosen specialty by developing clinical assessment and diagnostic skills.
+Some nonclinical social workers also may complete master’s-level programs.
+MSW programs generally take 2 years to complete and include a supervised practicum or internship.